amirjahantab/Face_Recognition/README.md

 - **Optimization and Backpropagation:** The model parameters are optimized using gradient descent, a method that minimizes the loss function by updating the weights in the direction of the negative gradient.
 Backpropagation is used to efficiently compute the gradients of the loss function with respect to each weight.

-- **Regularization:** Techniques such as dropout are used to prevent overfitting by randomly setting a fraction of the activations to zero during training, encouraging the network to learn more robust features.

 #### 4. **Triplet Loss**

 Triplet Loss is a specialized loss function used in face recognition tasks to learn a compact and discriminative embedding space where faces of the same person are closer together, and faces of different people are far apart.